hanesh-work/arline_delay_casestudy/README.md

 ## Conclusion

 This project shows that airline choice has a larger impact on delay risk than airport choice.
-Using Bayesian hierarchical modeling with partial pooling, the analysis estimated carrier and airport effects in a way that is both interpretable and uncertainty-aware [file:24].
+Using Bayesian hierarchical modeling with partial pooling, the analysis estimated carrier and airport effects in a way that is both interpretable and uncertainty-aware.

-The strongest takeaway is simple: **pick the right airline first** [file:24].
+The strongest takeaway is simple: pick the right airline first.

 ---